sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 }
 ```

-Suppose that an attacker wants to execute the `makeLimenade()` method of the `lime` object, but only has access to a `Lemon` object.
-The attacker exploits the fact that `throwEx()` throws a `Cast1` (Lemon) object, while `handleEx()` accepts a `Cast2` (Lime) object.
+Suppose that an attacker wants to execute the `makeLimenade()` method of the `Lime` object, but only has access to a `lemon` of type `Object`.
+The attacker exploits the fact that `throwEx()` throws a `Cast1` (lemon) object, while `handleEx()` accepts a `Cast2` (lime) object.

 For the sake of brevity, consider that the output of `throwEx()` is an input to `handleEx()`.
-In the old and vulnerable version of Java, these type mismatches did not raise any alerts, so an attacker could send a `lemon` object that was then cast into a `Lime` type object, hence allowing them to call the `makeLimenade()` function from *(what was originally)* a `Lemon` object.
+In the old and vulnerable version of Java, these type mismatches did not raise any alerts, so an attacker could send a `lemon` object that was then cast into a `Lime` type object, hence allowing them to call the `makeLimenade()` function from *(what was originally)* a `lemon`.

 In a real setting, an attacker can use this _type confusion_ vulnerability to escalate their privileges by **bypassing the Java Security Manager (JSM)**.
 The attacker's goal is to access `System.security` object and set it to `null`, which will disable the JSM.
 However, the `security` field is private and cannot be accessed by an object that the attacker has (let's call it `Obj`).
 So, they will exploit the _type confusion_ vulnerability to cast `Obj` into something that does have higher privileges and access to the `System.security` field.
 Once the JSM is bypassed, the attacker can execute whatever code they want to.

 ## Arbitrary Code Execution (ACE)

+A common misconception is that Java, unlike C, is not vulnerable to **Buffer overflows**.
+In fact, any component implemented in native code is as much vulnerable to exploits as the original C code would be.
+An interesting example here is of graphics libraries that often use native code for fast rendering.

+An earlier version of a GIF library in the Sun JVM contained a memory corruption vulnerability: A valid GIF component with the block's width set to 0 caused a _buffer overflow_ when the parser copied data to the under-allocated memory chunk.
+This overflow caused multiple pointers to be corrupted, and resulted in **Arbitrary Code Execution** (see [CVE-2007-0243](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2007-0243) for more details).

-This vulnerability was caused by an [XML deserialization bug in the XStream library](https://access.redhat.com/security/cve/cve-2013-7285): while deserializing XML into a Java Object, a malicious XML input can cause the memory pointer to start executing code from arbitrary memory locations (which are potentially controlled by an attacker).
+A similar effect was caused by an [XML deserialization bug in the XStream library](https://access.redhat.com/security/cve/cve-2013-7285): while deserializing XML into a Java Object, a malicious XML input caused the memory pointer to start executing code from _arbitrary memory locations_ (which could potentially be controlled by an attacker).

-When an ACE is triggered remotely, it is called a _Remote Code Execution_ (RCE) vulnerability.
+When an ACE is triggered remotely, it is called a **Remote Code Execution** (RCE) vulnerability.
 The underlying principle is the same: it is also caused by *Improper handling of 'special code elements'*.
 We have seen it in the [Spring Data Commons](https://pivotal.io/security/cve-2018-1273) library, a part of the Spring framework that provides cloud resources for database connections.

-An Oracle report in 2018 stated that **[most of the Java vulnerabilities can be remotely exploited](https://www.waratek.com/alert-oracle-guidance-cpu-april-2018/)**.
+An Oracle report in 2018 stated that [most of the Java vulnerabilities can be remotely exploited](https://www.waratek.com/alert-oracle-guidance-cpu-april-2018/).
 With 3 billion devices running Java, this creates a large attack surface.

 # The Secure Software Development Life Cycle (Secure-SDLC)